Filbert88/TSP_with_DP/README.md

 ```

 ## How to use
 At the src folder, There are several txt files.
-Youu can just simply create one txt file or edit the current txt file which is input.txt.
+You can just simply create one txt file or edit the current txt file which is input.txt.
 Inside the txt file, you can input a matrix and then run the program and input the txt file name.

 ## Creator
 | NIM      | Nama    | Kelas |